Mino Raiola: Reputation

 Viewed as a "super-agent", Raiola was among the most high-profile agents in football, with his involvement in lucrative transfers making him as famous as his clients.
 He was regularly categorised as being among the richest and most powerful agents in the sport, and upon his death in 2022, Italian newspaper La Gazzetta dello Sport described him as "the most powerful, the best, the most discussed".

 Due to his success, Raiola was a controversial figure seen as unscrupulous and impudent, and his brash style led him into conflict with figures throughout world football such as Napoli chairman Aurelio De Laurentiis, who he compared to fascist dictator Benito Mussolini, and former Manchester United manager Alex Ferguson, who labelled Raiola a "shitbag" while recalling dealings he had with Raiola which lead to the departure of Paul Pogba from the club.
 Football executive Adriano Galliani, who dealt with Raiola at AC Milan, said he and Raiola developed a positive relationship based on sympathy due to the conflicting interests of the other, and acknowledging that Raiola only wanted what was best for his clients.

 Raiola was known for his tough negotiation tactics and for frequently defending his clients from criticism.
 He often used the media to attack pundits and managers, such as Paul Scholes, and in one instance referred to Pep Guardiola by saying, "as a person he's an absolute zero.
 He's a coward, a dog".
 Dutch journalist Taco van den Velde attributed his success to his hard work and intelligence, and his ability to fight for what was best for his client.
 Raiola described himself as an "altruist" in contrast to fellow agent Jorge Mendes, who he described as an "egoist", due to the differing motivations of both.

-Due to working for his father's restaurant, the caricature of Raiola as a "pizza-maker" formed following a clash with former Inter Milan player Siniša Mihajlović.
+Due to working for his father's restaurant, the caricature of Raiola as a "pizzaiolo" formed following a clash with former Inter Milan player Siniša Mihajlović.
 He was often characterised as being from the American television programme The Sopranos due to his personality, fashion sense, and attitude, including by Ibrahimović, and was regularly underestimated due to his appearance.
 In his autobiography I Am Zlatan Ibrahimović, he recalled choosing Raiola as his new agent after Dutch journalist Thijs Slegers called Raiola a "mafioso".
 Writing for Spanish newspaper Marca in 2016, José Félix Díaz noted that Raiola's residence in Monaco was in a small apartment rather than an luxurious mansion, and his lifestyle had not changed, as he opted to not wear fancy clothing.
 His office was based in Monte Carlo and had only four employees and "no traces of luxury", according to Italian newspaper La Repubblica.

 In January 2025, the BBC described Raiola as "probably the most famous agent of all, with a fearsome reputation for negotiating the maximum for himself and his clients".